qwx9/notes/net/algorithms/machinelearning/supervised.learning.md

 		ie. we have 100% confidence in a + prediction if we predict that an individual would use the offer, we are 100% confident.
+		eg.: we want minimal FP

+AUC and ROC curves are similar metrics.

+#### F-measure

+This is the harmonic mean of recall and precision for a given class.

+	f-measure(+) = 2·recall(+)·precision(+) / recall(+)·precision(+)

+#### Choosing between measures

+Accuracy is not the most primordial criteria.
+Getting an algorithm with 100% accuracy is extremely complicated, unless the problem is very simple.

+However, we know that there's a lower threshold for accuracy, which is the minimum between the two classes.
+If classes are equidistributed in the data, the algorithm must have at least 50% accuracy, ie. an algorithm that always chooses one out of the two classes will be right 50% of the time, we must not go below that.
+Similarly, if we have 75/25, a 70% algorithm will be insufficient.
+If data is unbalanced, like in fraud detection, we must have very high accuracy.

 Often recall is more pertinent in medical sciences, search engines, etc.